ClickHouse/ClickHouse/dbms/tests/performance/README.md

 Type `once` should be used only for endless queries.
 Even if your query really long (10 seconds+), it's better to choose `loop` test.

 After you have choosen type, you have to specify `preconditions`.
-It contain table names.
+It contains table names.
 Only `hits_100m_single`, `hits_10m_single`, `test.hits` are available in CI.